awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

        --resource-id "table/TestTable"
    ```
 **Note**
- You can also register a scalable target against a GSI\.
-For example, for a GSI \("test\-index"\), note that the resource id and scalable dimension arguments are updated appropriately:
+ You can also register a scalable target against a global secondary index\.
+For example, for a global secondary index \("test\-index"\), the resource ID and scalable dimension arguments are updated appropriately\.

    ```
    aws application-autoscaling register-scalable-target \